|Blog Home History Glossary Guides Publishers Artists Techniques Topicals Warfare Blog Contact|

 The empires of Europe that created overseas colonies tended to only see them in terms of an economic model.
 There purpose was to increase the power of empire by increasing the wealth of merchants that partnered with government.
 The British developed a mercantile policy in which cheap raw materials gathered in its colonies would be shipped to England where they would be turned into finished goods.
 As these expensive products were sold at a good profit to the captive market back in the colonies, the trade deficit filled Britain’s coffers.
 Since most of the wealth accumulated in the mother country, the colonies were destined to remain permanent backwaters.
 This economic model mirrored British society where class meant everything, and an exaggerated form of status was drawn through associations.
 A man of distinction living in London might be a Gentleman, but not so if he moved to Boston.
 All Americans were simply second rate by virtue of geography, if not their character.

 The original thirteen American colonies were founded for different reasons and populated by those of divergent backgrounds.
 If the new nation formed after the American Revolution was to remain united, it would have to find itself a unique identity based on common beliefs rather than the ethnicities that kept Europe divided.
+There was of course a unifying myth based on British citizenship, but this began to unravel as soon as the colonies were founded.
+When revolution came, it was largely a battle between myths, that of rigid old world order vs the possibility of change.
 In Common Sense, Thomas Paine was one of the first to express the belief that Americans possessed an identity apart from their British cousins.
 We were not just different; our differences caused us to reject the folly of hereditary right in kings in favor of rule by the people.
 By rejecting old world values, at least in regard to republicanism, we were not just different but better.
 The concept of American exceptionalism would grow from this basic idea.

 Although Americans took pride in their new republic, it was still a bold experiment that had little time honored substance to rally around.
-A unifying national identity based on a deeper source was needed, one with more history behind it.
+Separating from Britain was not just a political move but one that divorced us from the story of who we were.
+A new unifying national identity based on a deeper source was needed if we were to survive as a nation.
 This path was rather obvious; the very settlement of the New World had created a unique American experience that broke with Old World paradigms.
 The discovery of the Americas was not just about finding a place previously unknown to Europeans, it was an introduction to an inconceivable world.
 Most confronting this new reality seem to have clung to Old World views, fitting new facts into their beliefs as best they could while ignoring the inconvenient.
 This proved harder for those forced to confront this new environment on a daily basis.
 The real discovery was not of a new world but that old definitions could not all be maintained in it.
 Even though the aesthetics of the sublime as espoused by the English Romantics had already closely tied culture to the landscape, the experience of settlers added a new dimension on to these beliefs from which a new unique American character developed.
 When Romanticism began to fade in Europe, the expansion of American frontier allowed the pioneer spirit to flourish and grow into an essential part of the American myth.

 From early on there were those who saw that the response of settlers to this new land was culturally separating us from Great Britain.
 New York’s governor, De Witt Clinton recognized this as the foundation of a uniquely American identity, and his voice was added to the many who saw how this could help foster a united county.
 At the opening ceremonies of the American Academy of Fine Arts in 1816 he stated, “And can there be a country in the world better calculated than ours to exercise and exalt the imagination - to call into activity the creative powers of the mind, and afford just views of the beautiful, wonderful, and the sublime?”
 When the American landscape tradition finally came of age in the mid-19th century, painters presented views not as true to life renderings but as manifestations of the most idealistic form of the American spirit.
 While romantic in nature, these were cultural landscapes borrowed from the attitudes created by the settlement of a new world.
 If America lacked the cultural background of Europe, we had an unparalleled landscape that spoke beyond square miles and resources.
 Even when the land they painted was beautiful, they would render it as magnificent as they saw the new republic.